Venice for Visitors logo

 During high season, you may want to consider parking on the mainland--either at a hotel near the railroad station in Mestre (where trains depart frequently for Venice) or at San Giuliano next to the Venetian Lagoon (where you can catch a boat into the city).
 This way, you'll avoid the traffic jams that clog the several kilometers of roadway between the mainland and the Piazzale Roma in Venice.

-The vast garage is built on an artificial island, and it's more likely to have empty parking spaces than the more centrally located (and considerably more expensive) public and private garages at the Piazzale Roma.
-Tronchetto is also the only place to park in Venice if you're driving a large camper or motorhome.
+Tronchetto's vast garage is built on an artificial island, and it's more likely to have empty parking spaces than the more centrally located (and considerably more expensive) public and private garages at the Piazzale Roma.
+Tronchetto is also the only place to park next to Venice's historic center if you're driving a large camper or motorhome.

 Driving to Tronchetto